A-ha: Touring and True North (2022–present)

 In March 2022, A-ha resumed the Hunting High and Low tour after postponements due to the COVID-19 pandemic.
 A new film and an album, both called True North, were released on 21 October 2022 on the Sony Music/RCA Records label.
 The recording was completed in November 2021 with the Norwegian Arctic Philharmonic Orchestra in Bodø, Norway.
 It is a filmed live performance and will also include scenic clips from Norway's nature, set in landscapes of northern Norway.
 The album's lead single, "I'm In", was released on 8 July 2022.

-a-ha performed two of the album's songs on their 2022 tour: "Forest for the Trees" and "You Have What It Takes".
+A-ha performed two of the album's songs on their 2022 tour: "Forest for the Trees" and "You Have What It Takes".
 A demo of "I'm In" and "You Have What It Takes" was previously posted on social media by Magne.
 The album's second single, "You Have What It Takes", was released on 16 September 2022.
 In 2023, in celebration of 65 years of the Hot 100, Billboard staff listed the 500 Best Pop Songs of All Time that graced the chart since 1958, with "Take on Me" at No. 26.

-Musical style and influences

-A-ha's music has been described as synth-pop, new wave, pop rock, alternative rock and pop in general.

-The band's primary musical inspiration was the Doors.
-Other influences included ABBA, the Bee Gees, David Bowie, Echo & the Bunnymen, Kraftwerk and Roxy Music.
-Upon arriving in London in 1982, the group were "charmed" by the UK's synth-pop scene, drawing inspiration from acts such as Duran Duran, the Human League, Orchestral Manoeuvres in the Dark, Soft Cell, Ultravox and Yazoo.